ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/reference/vault.md

 A {% code-page-name /%} object defines the state of a tokenized vault.
 It contains key details such as available assets, shares, total value, and other relevant information.
 You can create a {% code-page-name /%} object with the [VaultCreate](./transactions/vaultcreate.md)  transaction.

 The {% code-page-name /%} object is tracked in an [Owner Directory](https://xrpl.org/directorynode.html) owned by the Vault Owner account.
-Additionally, to facilitate `Vault` object lookup, the object is tracked in the `OwnerDirectory` of the vault's `pseudo-account`.
+Additionally, to facilitate `Vault` object lookup, the object is tracked in the owner directory of the vault's [pseudo-account](../concepts/pseudo-account.md).

 _(Requires the [Single Asset Vault amendment][] {% not-enabled /%})_